Stem Cell Research May Lead to COVID-19 Treatments

-The research, co-led by Murdoch Children’s Research Institute and the Peter Doherty Institute for Infection and Immunity (Doherty Institute), found the responses to SARS-CoV-2 varied significantly depending on the cell type, allowing the team to identify effective anti-viral drugs to treat infection in heart and lung cells.
-The findings were published in the 10th anniversary edition of Stem Cell Reports.
+The study, jointly conducted by Murdoch Children's Research Institute and the Peter Doherty Institute for Infection and Immunity (Doherty Institute), observed substantial variations in the reactions to SARS-CoV-2 based on cell types.
+This enabled the researchers to pinpoint efficacious antiviral medications for combating infections in heart and lung cells.
+The results were published in the Stem Cell Reports' commemorative 10th anniversary edition.

-Murdoch Children’s Associate Professor David Elliott, also a principal investigator at The Novo Nordisk Foundation Center for Stem Cell Medicine (reNEW), said discovering that COVID-19 triggered variable cellular responses in different organs would provide new insights into treatment strategies.
+Associate Professor David Elliott from Murdoch Children's, who is also a principal investigator at The Novo Nordisk Foundation Center for Stem Cell Medicine (reNEW), emphasized that uncovering the diverse cellular reactions in various organs due to COVID-19 would offer novel perspectives on treatment approaches.

-“To further our knowledge on the impact of SARS-CoV-2 on different organs, we engineered human stem cells in the lab into lung and heart cells and infected with them with the virus,” he said.

-“We found the heart and lungs exhibit distinct antiviral and toxicity profiles that could inform better COVID-19 therapies and treat its complications.
+He stated, "In order to advance our understanding of how SARS-CoV-2 affects various organs, we manipulated human stem cells within the laboratory to develop lung and heart cells, which were then intentionally infected with the virus.""Our findings revealed distinct antiviral and toxicity profiles in the heart and lungs, which could serve as valuable insights for the development of improved COVID-19 therapies and the management of associated complications."

-“Our findings highlight the importance of using several cell types for the evaluation of antiviral drugs to determine the best drug combinations for effective treatment of a virus that affects multiple organ systems.”
+"Our research underscores the significance of employing multiple cell types when assessing antiviral medications to identify optimal drug combinations for the effective treatment of viruses that impact multiple organ systems."

-The Royal Melbourne Hospital and University of Melbourne Professor Kanta Subbarao, Virologist and Director of the WHO Collaborating Centre for Reference and Research on Influenza at the Doherty Institute, said while SARS-CoV-2 primarily infected the respiratory tract, lung and cardiac complications occur in severe cases of COVID-19.
+Professor Kanta Subbarao, a virologist and the Director of the WHO Collaborating Centre for Reference and Research on Influenza at the Doherty Institute, along with the Royal Melbourne Hospital and the University of Melbourne, highlighted that although the primary site of infection for SARS-CoV-2 is the respiratory tract, severe cases of COVID-19 can lead to complications in the lungs and heart.

-Cardiac complications are observed in up to 78 per cent of recovered COVID-19 patients and ongoing myocardial inflammation in 60 per cent of patients.
+Up to 78 percent of individuals who have recovered from COVID-19 exhibit cardiac complications, and approximately 60 percent of patients experience persistent myocardial inflammation.

-“Although COVID-19 vaccines are highly effective in preventing severe illness and death, antiviral compounds are required for the treatment of COVID-19, particularly with the emergence of variant viruses that evade immunity,” Professor Subbarao said.
+Professor Subbarao emphasized that while COVID-19 vaccines have proven to be highly effective in preventing severe illness and fatalities, the treatment of COVID-19 necessitates the use of antiviral compounds, especially with the emergence of variant viruses that can evade immunity.

 “To date, only a handful of drugs have been approved for use in hospitalised COVID-19 patients and more are needed.”

-The study also looked at approved drugs for treating COVID-19, including Remdesivir and Molnupiravir, with some found to be more effective than others at treating infection in lung and heart stem cells.
-It identified Alectinib and SPHINX31 as promising antivirals for SARS-CoV-2 in both heart and lung cells.
+In the study, various approved drugs for treating COVID-19, such as Remdesivir and Molnupiravir, were examined, and their effectiveness in treating infection in lung and heart stem cells was compared.
+The research identified Alectinib and SPHINX31 as promising antiviral agents for SARS-CoV-2 in both heart and lung cells.

-“We have provided valuable insights into virus-host interactions in tissues that are significantly affected in COVID-19, with implications that will further therapeutic options,” Professor Subbarao said.
+Professor Subbarao expressed, "Through our study, we have offered valuable insights into the interactions between the virus and host tissues that are notably impacted in COVID-19.
+These findings have important implications for expanding therapeutic options in the fight against the disease."

-Researchers from Monash University, The University of Sydney, The Walter and Eliza Hall Institute of Medical Research, the University of Melbourne and The Royal Children's Hospital also contributed to the findings.
+The research findings were a result of collaborative efforts involving researchers from Monash University, The University of Sydney, The Walter and Eliza Hall Institute of Medical Research, the University of Melbourne, and The Royal Children's Hospital.

 Publication: Rajeev Rudraraju, Matthew J. Gartner, Jessica A. Neil, Elizabeth S. Stout, Joseph Chen, Elise J. Needham, Michael See, Charley Mackenzie-Kludas, Leo Yi Yang Lee, Mingyang Wang, Hayley Pointer, Kathy Karavendzas, Dad Abu-Bonsrah, Damien Drew, Yu Bo Yang Sun, Jia Ping Tan, Guizhi Sun, Abbas Salavaty, Natalie Charitakis, Hieu T. Nim, Peter D Currie, Wai-Hong Tham, Enzo Porrello, Jose M. Polo, Sean J. Humphrey, Mirana Ramialison, David A. Elliott and Kanta Subbarao, ‘Parallel use of human stem cell lung and heart models provide insights for SARSCoV-2 treatment,’ Stem Cell Reports.
 DOI: 10.1016/j.stemcr.2023.05.007